DwayneJ23/Codepath-Web-Security/Week 7/README.md

   - [X] Summary:
     - Vulnerability types: User
     - Tested in version: 4.1.1
-    - Fixed in version: Pathed via plugins (Wordfence)
+    - Fixed in version: Patched via plugins (Wordfence)
   - [X] GIF Walkthrough:
     ![](https://i.imgur.com/xXdRmky.gif)
   - [X] Steps to recreate:
     - By entering a valid user name, Wordpress notifies you if the password is incorrect and provides a reset link.
-A brute force dictionary attack can the be executed to gain access to the account targeted account.
-You can use tools such as WPScan to gain access to the account by using the following commmand: Use the following command to brute force the password for user root:
+A brute force dictionary attack can then be executed to gain access to the targeted account.
+You can use tools such as WPScan to gain access to the account by using the following commmand:

       `wpscan –url [wordpress url]–wordlist [path to wordlist]–username [username to brute force]–threads [number of threads to use]`